 Organizers are also urging people to wear blue on Saturday to help raise awareness about the ocean, and to commit to practicing simple steps that can protect the ocean such as picking up trash at your local beach and drinking from reusable water bottles.

 Presently, the health of the ocean is being threatened by pollution, overfishing, invasive species and rising ocean acidity due to climate change.
 Another troubling issue is that when people were asked by World Oceans Day organizers about how much of an impact they thought they could have on solving ocean-related environmental problems, 40% of respondents replied “none” or “not very much.”

 To help demonstrate that individual people can have a significant impact on solving environmental problems, event organizers are encouraging people to participate in any one of the hundreds of activities posted on the World Oceans Day website.

-The concept for World Oceans Day was first proposed by Canada in 1992 at the Earth Summit in Rio de Janeiro.
-In December 2008, a United Nations resolution designated June 8th of each year as World Oceans Day.
+Canada first proposed the concept for World Oceans Day in 1992 at the Earth Summit in Rio de Janeiro.
+In December 2008, a United Nations resolution designated June 8 of each year as World Oceans Day.